willmcgr/crypt-prompt/README.md

 Files
 ---

-PKGBUILD: is an archlinux thing, builds a package and installs it.
+PKGBUILD: instructs and builds a package and installs it.
+aurpkgbuild: standalone pkgbuild.
 crypt-prompt.txt: the text that will be printed during boot.
 makefile: used for installing w/o making a package.